Before you start

 - ETD Website

-Your basic source for format instructions is the University’s ETD Web site.
+Your basic source for format instructions is the University’s ETD website.
 This includes instructions, templates, forms, support, and a portal to view all University of Pittsburgh theses and dissertations that have been submitted in the past.
 However, there are some minor differences in format requirements between the general University guidelines and Pitt Public Health.
 Some instructions on the University ETD site may conflict with Pitt Public Health instructions, in which case you should follow the school instructions outlined in the sections below.

-MPH/MHA Essay Format
+MPH Essay Format

 Required order and numbering of pages for essays: